-Over the years, I’ve written about 160 articles about running and coaching.
+I have also written about 160 articles about running and coaching.
 Here are links to a few of them.
-If people like this, I’ll add links to new articles, as they post (usually about 2-5 times a month).
 Articles are organized into 10 topical groups.
+(More details about my coaching and writing experience are available on the “about me” page of this site.)

 NEW!!!
 What you non-running friends warn you about isn’t true.
 Science shows that running doesn’t wear down your cartilage.
 It strengthens it.
 Podium Runner, October 5, 2021.